May 29, 2005 - Week 5

 of any immediate rain had vanished and, under sunny

 skies, the gate dropped on the first of 49 motos made

 Even though it was the smallest rider count so far

 this year, the crowd was enthusiastic and the racing

 was fast on the hard packed track.
-Twenty six Cruiser
+Twenty six Cruisers

 Vincent, Nick Ferrigno, Pete Balotti, Greg Fantano,